-Grove School uses Handsworth Leisure centre to provide swimming lessons for all pupils in Year 3.
-Children in Year 3 have a weekly swimming lesson for a year.
-In 2019 - 2020 Year 4 pupils will have a swimming lesson once at week at Ladywood swimming baths.
+Grove School uses Handsworth Leisure centre to provide swimming lessons for all pupils in Year 3 and Year 4.
+Children in Year 3 & 4 have a weekly swimming lesson for a year.

-Pupils should be taught to: swim competently, confidently and proficiently over a distance of at least 25 metres; use a range of strokes effectively [for example, front crawl, backstroke and breaststroke] ;perform safe self-rescue in different water-based situations.
+Pupils should be taught to: swim competently, confidently and proficiently over a distance of at least 25 metres; use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]; perform safe self-rescue in different water-based situations.